|

 direction around a triangle whose sides measure approximately 75’,

-Most horses will go around the triangle twice, at the judge’s
+horses will go around the triangle twice, at the judge’s request.

-request.
-The runner’s goal is to show off the horse’s best stride in
+The runner’s goal is to show off the horse’s best stride

-At the judge’s request, the runner re-attaches the lead shank and
+the judge’s request, the runner re-attaches the lead shank and takes

-takes the horse from the arena.
+the horse from the arena.
 Inspection is then completed.
+Horses

-You should not return to your stall until these procedures have been
+return to your stall until these procedures have been completed.

 Will there be runners available?